timnew/timnew.github.com/source/_posts/2012-08-05-extend-rspec-dsl.md

----
 layout: post
-title: "Extend RSpec DSL"
+title: Extend RSpec DSL
-description: ""
-date: 2012-08-05 01:50
 comments: true
-categories:
-category: rspec
+categories: rspec
+tags:
-tags: [rspec dsl extend test spec]
+  - rspec dsl extend test spec
-sharing: true
-footer: false
+date: 2012-08-05 08:00:00
 ---
 I'm working on a project that need some complicated html snippets for test, which cannot be easily generated with factory.
 So I put these snippets into fixture files.

 RSpec provides a very convenient DSL keyword `let`, which allow us to define something for test and cached it in the same test.
 And I want I could have some similar keyword for my html fixtures.
 To achieve this goal I decide to extend DSL.